zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

 DS17_CDNSKEY_SIGNED_BY_UNKNOWN_DNSKEY| ERROR   | CDNSKEY RRset is signed but not by a key in DNSKEY RRset.
 DS17_CDNSKEY_UNSIGNED                | ERROR   | CDNSKEY RRset is not signed.
 DS17_CDNSKEY_WITHOUT_DNSKEY          | ERROR   | CDNSKEY RRset exists, but there is no DNSKEY RRset.
-DS17_DELETE_CDNSKEY                  | INFO    | CDNSKEY RRset have a "delete" CDNSKEY record as a single record.
+DS17_DELETE_CDNSKEY                  | INFO    | CDNSKEY RRset has a "delete" CDNSKEY record as a single record.
 DS17_DNSKEY_NOT_SIGNED_BY_CDNSKEY    | WARNING | DNSKEY RRset is not signed by the key or keys that the CDNSKEY records point to.
 DS17_MIXED_DELETE_CDNSKEY            | ERROR   | "Delete" CDNSKEY record is mixed with normal CDNSKEY record.